-These financial statements are prepared on a going concern basis.
+These annual accounts are prepared on a going concern basis.

-The syndicate's business activities, together with the factors likely to affect its future development, are set out in the business review contained within the strategic report.
-In addition, the risk management section provides details of the financial risks the syndicate is exposed to and how those risks are managed.
+The Syndicate's business activities, together with the factors likely to affect its future development, are set out in the business review contained within the Managing Agents report.
+In addition, the risk management section provides details of the financial risks the Syndicate is exposed to and how those risks are managed.

-The directors have a reasonable expectation that the syndicate has adequate resources including the funds at Lloyd's of the member supporting the syndicate (as detailed in note 8) to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+The directors have a reasonable expectation that the Syndicate has adequate resources including the funds at Lloyd's of the member supporting the Syndicate (as detailed in note 8) to continue in operational existence for the foreseeable future.
+Thus, they continue to adopt the going concern basis of accounting in preparing the annual accounts.